ColoBrod/rsp_docs/account_overview.md

 3. `includes/template/index.tpl`

 ### Disabling cron-emails
+Set `$live` variable to true at following files:
 1. `cron_email_removal_stat.php`
 2. `cron_email_removal_stat.php5`
-:question: Seems these 2 files .php5 is obsolete.
+:question: Seems these 2 files above do pretty much the same job and .php5 is obsolete.
 Can we remove it?
 3.

 :question: I think, it would be better to add a variable to `configure.php` - `CFG::$productionMode` or something of this sort.
 Which can be either `true` of `false`.
 Banners, emails, displaying errors, etc will be enabled/disabled automatically, depending on it's state.
 This way we can simplify updating process and prevent some errors.